approvals/ApprovalTests.cpp/doc/README.md

 # ApprovalTests.cpp User Guide

-**Feedback requested!** This page is currently a proposal for how to structure the user documentation for this library, to see feedback on it.
+**Feedback requested!** This page is currently a proposal for how to structure the user documentation for this library, to seek feedback on it.

 **Please add any feedback or suggestions** to [Issue 8: Set up outline structure for User Guide](https://github.com/approvals/ApprovalTests.cpp/issues/8).
 Thank you!